harshit-cc/2.9-react-axios/lesson.md

 ```
 In the above code, `apiGet` will be called when the value of `myProp` changes.

-The class componennt equivalent to `useEffect` hook are lifecycle methods:
+The class component equivalent to `useEffect` hook are lifecycle methods:
 - componentDidMount
 - componentDidUpdate
 - componentWillUnmount